The Life Sciences Law Review: Portugal

-The Portuguese Competition Law37 prohibits agreements, concerted practices and decisions by associations of undertakings, as well as abuses of a dominant position, capable of preventing, distorting or restricting competition in the Portuguese market.
-Competition rules apply to pharmaceutical companies, despite these companies being subject to strict regulation in matters such as market access, distribution and pricing.
+The Portuguese Competition Law prohibits agreements, concerted practices and decisions by associations of undertakings, as well as abuses of a dominant position, capable of preventing, distorting or restricting competition in the Portuguese market.
+Competition rules apply to healthcare undertakings, in particular to pharmaceutical companies, despite being subject to sector regulation in matters such as market access, distribution and pricing.

-During 2019 the PCA continued to engage in a nationwide awareness campaign on the need to fight bid rigging, with a focus on awarding authorities.
-In 2019, a limited number of first phase merger approvals were decided.
-One second phase hospital merger clearance was also granted on the grounds of the failing firm defence.
-In May 2019, the PCA carried out dawn raids in eight locations of nine healthcare providers in Lisbon, Porto and Algarve, following suspicions of anticompetitive practices harmful to consumers' freedom of choice.
-No further details have been given on the nature of the infringement.
+In 2019, the PCA continued to engage in a nationwide awareness campaign on the need to fight bid rigging, with a focus on awarding authorities.
+In that year, a limited number of first phase merger approvals were decided.
+One second phase hospital merger clearance was granted on the grounds of the failing firm defence.

-1 Francisca Paulouro is of counsel and Inês Caldas de Almeida is a senior associate at Vieira de Almeida.
+1 Francisca Paulouro is of counsel, Pedro Fontes is a managing associate and Beatriz Albuquerque is an associate at Vieira de Almeida.

 3 Decree-Law No. 176/2006 of 30 August 2006, as amended.